adi3/robotics-workshop-guide/content/4 Add Intelligence/6_command_robot.md

 rospy.loginfo("No more coins.
 Going to sleep...") robot.sleep()
 ```

+---

+> Python is senstitive to identation so make sure that the tabs and spaces in your code _exactly_ match the code shown here.

+---

 3. Run the _main.py_ script in simulation mode.
 Press Enter as prompted by the script.